List of Wentworth characters: Rita Connors

 Rita Connors (Leah Purcell) (seasons 6–8) is an inmate at Wentworth, and the older sister of Ruby Mitchell.
 She is a member of a biker gang.
 It is later revealed that Connors is not actually her last name, and she is an undercover cop.
+Rita is betrayed by her former police handlers, and after the siege, she goes into police protection.
+On the hunt for answers, she rescues Ruby but kills Morelli in the process and goes on the run to be with her dying father.
+Rita is taken back to Wentworth, where she is revealed to be a cop.
+Rita survives the prison explosion.

 Ruby Mitchell

-Ruby Mitchell (Rarriwuy Hick) (seasons 6–8) is an inmate at Wentworth, and the younger sister of Rita Connors.
-She is a boxer, and is revealed to have accidentally killed the son of Marie Winter.
+Ruby Mitchell (Rarriwuy Hick) (seasons 6–8) is an inmate at Wentworth and the younger sister of Rita Connors.
+She was a prodigy, but suffered brain damage following a car accident Rita was involved in.
+She is a boxer and is revealed to have accidentally killed the son of Marie Winter.
+She is one of five inmates transferred to H block at the beginning of season 6.
 She later forms a relationship with Allie Novak.
 A sheet of paper on her cell door in season 7 spells her name "Roobi".
+Ruby later goes for a day out on day release, where she is kidnapped by Rita's old handlers.
+Rita saves her, and she returns to Wentworth, where Ruby tells the girls "she got drunk" and "missed curfew".
+Ruby survives the prison explosion.

 Marie Winter

 Marie Winter (Susie Porter) (seasons 6–8) is an inmate at Wentworth, a businesswoman, and the co-owner of a brothel along with Derek Channing.
 She once had a relationship with Allie Novak, which led Allie to drugs and prostitution until Kaz stopped it.
-She has an affair with Will Jackson, and was arrested for assaulting a doctor who was unable to save her son.
-In season 7 she is elected Top Dog following the death of Kaz Proctor.
+She had an affair with Will Jackson and was arrested for assaulting a doctor who was unable to save her son.
+In season 7, she is elected Top Dog following the death of Kaz Proctor.
+Marie, after the siege, is languishing in protection and attempts suicide; she is released into Lou's unit.
+After crossing Lou while saving Ruby, Marie is stabbed in the chest by Lou and dies alone.

+Lou Kelly

+Lou Kelly (Kate Box) (season 8) is a new inmate at Wentworth who has been there before.
+She is in a relationship with Reb Keane, a transgender man who has not yet had his gender reassignment surgery.
+She was at Wentworth before, as Top Dog, and her trademark justice was to amputate fingers with a cigar cutter.
+She is told to take charge of the protection of prisoners after their unit is shut down.
+After Allie is stabbed and put in a wheelchair, she takes the role of Top Dog.
+After Reb is killed, her motivation is to take revenge on those she holds responsible.
+Lou, with nothing left to los,e asks Judy to help her bomb her way out of Wentworth with maximum casualties.
+Lou survives the prison explosion and is arrested shortly after.